 IMS Learning Design (IMS LD) is a specification for a metalanguage wich enables the modelling of learning processes [32].
 It is maintained by the IMS Global Learning Consortium [33].
+It must be taken into account that IMS LD is not a standard, since it is not certified by any official standard making body.
+However, the IMS LD specification is a very good candidate to gain the status of standard in the future, and it has been considered by the SELF Learning Standards Expert Group due to its relevant pedagogical properties.

-IMS LD [34] describes a framework of elements that can describe any design of a teaching-learning process in a formal way.
+IMS LD [34] describes a framework of elements that can depict any design of a teaching-learning process in a formal way.
 The specification defines the framework vocabulary, its syntax expressed in terms of its information structures, and its semantics.